amalfra/giantbomb/README.md

-PHP wrapper for Giantbomb API!
+PHP wrapper for Giantbomb API
 ==============================

 Get your API Key at http://api.giantbomb.com